bcc-code/BMM-Website/README.md

 NOTE:
-    If you want to test run the admin page, you should also install the API and replace serverUrls and serverUrlIndex in the scripts/config.json
+    If you want to test run the admin page, you should also install the API and replace one of the `knownServerUrls` in the file scripts/config.json.

 CODING STLE
 -----------